SaturnRoccat/Crab-Champions-Mods/README.md

 	1. Download and install [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS).
 	2. Dump all the Lua and Cxx bindings for the game.
 	3. Use the live viewer to find function/objects
 	4. Experiment!
 This is a very new thing for this game.
 It is also new to me.
-I have never made mods for unity games outside of astroneer which has a modding SDK already
+I have never made mods for unreal games outside of astroneer which has a modding SDK already
 	5. Publish!
 Feel free to make a PR to this github page or make a page on a place like nexus or modDB if there isnt one already!
 	6. If you need any help feel free to DM me on discord at `duckos_mods`.
 While im not the best I hope I can be of some use!
 # Installing